Philip II of Nevers

-Phillip II, Count of Nevers (October 1389, Villaines-en-Duesmois - 25 October 1415, Agincourt) was the youngest son of Philip the Bold and Margaret III of Flanders.
+Phillip II (October 1389, Villaines-en-Duesmois - 25 October 1415, Agincourt), count of Nevers, was the youngest son of Philip the Bold and Margaret III of Flanders.

-He succeeded his brothers, John the Fearless, Duke of Burgundy and Anthony, Duke of Brabant, as Count of Nevers and Rethel respectively after each of them acceded to their duchies.
+He succeeded his brothers, John the Fearless, Duke of Burgundy, and Anthony, Duke of Brabant, as Count of Nevers and Rethel respectively after each of them acceded to their duchies.

 He married in Soissons, on 9 April 1409, Isabelle de Coucy (d.
 1411), daughter of Enguerrand VII de Coucy and Isabelle of Lorraine.
 They had two children: